fwin-dev/py.Lang/doc/Terminal.md

 * Improved help formatting, similar to `man`
 * Addition of 3 way booleans (`True`, `False`, `None`) and automatic handling of any other iterable type
-* Required named parameters - the built in ArgParser only supports required positional arguments and optional named parameters
+* Required named parameters - the built-in ArgParser only supports required positional arguments and optional named parameters

-The new `ArgParser` uses the same interface as the old one, so see the built in `ArgParser` documentation.
+The new `ArgParser` uses the same interface as the old one, so see the built-in `ArgParser` documentation.

 Example: